tikv/tikv/docs/reference/tools/pd-control.md

     >> config set replica-schedule-limit 4        // 4 tasks of replica scheduling at the same time at most
     ```

 - `merge-schedule-limit` controls the number of Region Merge scheduling tasks.
 Setting the value to 0 closes Region Merge.
 Usually the Merge scheduling has a large load, so do not set a too large value.
+The default value is 8.ß

     ```bash
     >> config set merge-schedule-limit 16       // 16 tasks of Merge scheduling at the same time at most